paketo-buildpacks/composer/README.md

         # build phase.
 If you are writing a buildpack that needs to run Composer
         # during its build process, this flag should be set to true.
         build = true

+        # Setting the launch flag to true will ensure that Composer
+        # is available on the `$PATH` of the runtime container.
+        launch = true

+        # Any valid version constraint is allowed
+        version = "2.2.*"

+        # "version-source" will allow this buildpack to decide which "version" constraint to use
+        # such as when multiple buildpacks require `composer` with version constraints
+        version-source = ""
 ```

 ## Logging Configurations